 All debt collectors are required to give you validation upon request.
 If you want validation, send a certified letter to the collector.

-If the debt scavengers files a lawsuit, respond to it.
+If the debt scavengers file a lawsuit, respond to it.
 Do not ignore it.
-If the statute of limitations has passed, the judge will likely through the case out.
+If the statute of limitations has passed, the judge will likely throw the case out.
 If you do not appear in court, though, you could be held in contempt.
 You should always be the party who follows the law.
 Let the collectors make mistakes that will backfire on them.

 Here is what you should do if you are contacted by a zombie debt collector.

 One of the most important numbers associated with your name is your credit score.
 Your credit score is what both creditors and lenders utilize when deciding your creditworthiness.
 Having bad credit is something that can affect multiple aspects of your life from interest rates on credit cards to your ability to rent or get a mortgage.
 Regardless of the reasons behind your poor credit, the important part is starting the process of getting your credit back on track.

 The first step in this process is to access your credit report.
 You are entitled to one for free every year.
 Take the time to carefully review your report for any inaccuracies and make a note of them.
 Finding errors on your credit report is not uncommon.
 If you have any, this could be significantly lowering your credit score.
 For this reason, it is important to keep an eye out for inaccurate entries, outdated information or multiple entries for the same debt.